 In some cases, course credits are still calculated in the term and cumulative GPA, but quality points are not.
-Please refer to your academic advisor.
+Please refer to your Program Director.

-GRA ADE DESCRIPTION ΑU Audit Permission required; no credit awarded.
-I Incomplete See Failure to Complete a Course policy.
+GRA GRADE DESCRIPTION AU U Audit Permission required; no credit awarded. Ι Incomplete See Failure to Complete a Course policy .
 IP In Progress Assigned when coursework is scheduled on a continuous basis over more than one academic trimester, such as for Capstones and Dissertations.
 The final course grade and credit are awarded in the trimester of completion. Р Pass Satisfactory completion of a course graded on a Pass/Fail basis. Т Transfer Credit Transfer credit has been awarded.
 W Withdrawal Given when a student withdraws from a course after the Drop deadline.